Dart-o-s/robs_luxx/plan.md

     [o] OPEN make LOAD statement first, to set up bigger test suits [ ] OPEN Working on persitence: write and read the token stream
         - lets first try serialization ...

+    [X] DONE 2025-06-26 01:02 allow back tick identifiers
+        - `this is an identifier containing spaces`

 ## Prio two
     [ ] OPEN scanner needs to add the filename to the token